Cuomo: NYC Restaurants Can Only Reopen Indoor Dining Once A Local Enforcement Mechanism Is Created

 ALBANY, N.Y.
 (CBSNewYork) – Diners in New York City are going to have to keep waiting before being able to enjoy a meal inside their favorite restaurants.

+“It would be negligent and reckless to open indoor dining, knowing that you have issues in upstate New York, knowing that compliance is going to be a problem, and knowing that you have no enforcement mechanism,” the governor said.

-Gov. Andrew Cuomo said Tuesday that indoor dining will only resume once local governments come up with an inspection and enforcement mechanism to make sure restaurants are in compliance with their maximum occupancy limits.
+He added indoor dining will only resume once local governments help with inspection and enforcement.

 Cuomo said New York City didn’t provide enforcement when bars reopened, which created what he called a “nightmare.”
 He said the State Liquor Authority-led taskforce has issued thousands of violations to bars and maxed out its capacity, therefore it cannot check on the restaurants that would reopen.